Linuxfabrik/lfops/roles/apache_httpd/README.md

 * Type: String.
 * Default: `'None'`

+`conf_protocols`

+* The protocols offered on this vHost, most preferred first, overriding `apache_httpd__mod_http2_protocols` for this vHost only. `h2` takes effect only on a vHost that terminates TLS, since that is where ALPN happens.
+See [Protocols](https://httpd.apache.org/docs/2.4/mod/core.html#protocols).
+* Applies to: app, proxy, wordpress.
+* Type: String.
+* Default: unset, which leaves the server-wide setting in place.

 `conf_proxy_error_override`

 * If you want to have a common look and feel on the error pages seen by the end user, set this to "On" and define them on the reverse proxy server.
 See [ProxyErrorOverride](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html#proxyerroroverride).